Zilliqa/zilliqa-developer/README.md

 # community-contracts

+*This project is still working in progess, DO NOT use it for any produduction purpose*

 The [contract](./staking.scilla) code in this repository is designed to implement the following specification:

 1. The system has two participants namely stakers and admin.